amrelhussein/aelhussein.github.io/_publications/2009-10-01-paper-title-number-1.md

 ---
-permalink: /
-title: "Publications"

-You can find my sample puclucatons here
+you can find my publications here